Introduction

 Overview

 In essence Discipline Priest is all about keeping your team alive through applying Atonement with spells like Power Word: Shield, Renew and Power Word: Radiance.
-After applying the buff you will want to follow up with strong damage spells to take advantage of the damage through healing.
+After applying the buff you will want to follow up with strong damage spells to take advantage of the additional healing it provides.
 How this process is done works differently depending on if you are doing raids or dungeons.

 In raid you will be trying to cover as much of your raid as possible with the Atonement buff.
 This is done through so-called “ramps”, where you apply as many Atonements as possible before they start running out, which usually comes out to around 18-20 targets.
 After this is done you will take advantage of the small window where all your targets have the buff applied and deal as much damage as you possibly can to fully utilize the raw potential of Discipline Priest.